Yusuke Kubo

-Yusuke Kubo (久保 佑允, Kubo Yūsuke) is a Japanese professional wrestler currently signed to the Japanese promotion Pro-Wrestling Basara.
+Yusuke Kubo (久保 佑允, Kubo Yūsuke) is a Japanese professional wrestler currently working for the Japanese promotion Pro-Wrestling Basara under the ring name Kubito (stylized in all caps).
 He is also known for his tenure with DDT Pro-Wrestling.

 Professional wrestling career

 Independent circuit (2006–present)

 Kubo has worked as a freelancer most of his career, competing in various promotions from the Japanese independent scene.
 On the ninth night of The Gate Of Victory from March 15, 2010, an event promotee by Dragon Gate, he teamed up with Mentai Kid in a losing effort against Knesuka (K-ness and Susumu Yokosuka).
 On the fifth night of the Noah The First Navigation 2013 from January 22, he competed in a ten-man battle royal won by Marshall Von Erich and also involving his brother Ross Von Erich, Harlem Bravado and Lance Bravado, Hitoshi Kumano, Takaaki Watanabe, Yoshinari Ogawa and others.
 At Gatoh Move Japan Tour #322, an event promoted by Gatoh Move Pro Wrestling on November 12, 2017, he teamed up with Kaho Kobayashi to defeat Riho and Taro Yamada in a mixed tag team match.